CeHao1/GTS_MPC/Matlab_simulation/Control/readme.md

 1. run initialize to load the reference track.
-The sequence  % s, X, Y, Vx, kap, psi.
+The sequence is s, X, Y, Vx, kap, psi.
    The init states are [X,Y,psi,Vx,Vy,dpsi]

 2. racing_car2_MPC.slx is the simulink, please set the sampling rate as 60Hz in configuration.